 - Combine shredded cheese, butter, salt, onion powder and garlic powder in a food processor, if available.
-Otherwise combine ingredients in a large bowl.
+Otherwise, combine ingredients in a large bowl.

 - Add flour and again pulse until the mixture resembles breadcrumbs.

 - Add 2 Tbsp of water and pulse (or mix using your hands) until the mixture resembles dough.
-This took a couple minutes in my food processor, and a little bit longer using my hands.
+This took a couple of minutes in my food processor, and a little bit longer using my hands.
 Add the remaining tablespoon of water if the dough is too dry.

 - Preheat the oven to 350F.

 - Bake for 15-17 minutes.
-Crackers are done when they are a light to medium golden brown.
+Crackers are done when they are a light to a medium golden brown.

 Are you a classic cheddar cheese cracker type of person?
 Or do you like to be adventurous?
 What flavor combination would you prefer most?
 Leave your ideas in the comments below!